 Madsen EL.
 2011.
 Microorganisms and their roles in fundamental biogeochemical cycles.
 Current Opinion in Biotechnology 22: 456–464.

+Marchesi JR, Ravel J. 2015.
+The vocabulary of microbiome research: a proposal.
+Microbiome 3: 31.

 Margulis L, Fester R. 1991.
 Symbiosis as a Source of Evolutionary Innovation: Speciation and Morphogenesis.
 MIT Press.